sculptor/sculptor.github.io/documentation/event-driven-tutorial.md

 <alias name="myEventBusImpl" alias="eventBus"/>
 ~~~

-That will override the default event bus named "eventBus".
+That will override the default event bus named "eventBus" (also defined as a Spring bean with the same alias name in `src/generated/resources/pub-sub.xml`).
+{: .alert}

 ## Command-Query Responsibility Segregation (CQRS)